 - ✗ Magnetic accessories (monitor arm, CPU holder) sold separately

-The MAGNUS Metal is a premium fixed-height desk that costs $449 and feels worth every dollar.
+The MAGNUS Metal is a premium fixed-height desk that costs $499 and feels worth every dollar.
 The all-steel SPCC frame construction means zero wobble — even under a loaded triple-monitor arm.
 The obsidian powder-coated finish looks professional without looking like gaming hardware.

-The magnetic ecosystem is Secretlab’s real differentiator here.
+The magnetic ecosystem is Secretlab’s real differentiator.
 The desk mat snaps on magnetically.
 The cable management tray spans the full desk length, routing your power strip and cables completely off the desktop.
 A monitor arm, CPU holder, and headphone hook are sold separately as magnetic accessories that click on without drilling or clamping.

 The 5-year warranty is twice what most gaming desks offer.
 The included MAGPAD desk mat is high quality.
-The MAGNUS Metal is what you buy when you want a premium desk but don’t need — or can’t justify — the sit-stand functionality.
+The MAGNUS Metal is what you buy when you want Secretlab’s build quality and ecosystem without paying for electric motors.

-Best for: Gamers who want premium build quality at a fixed height without paying for electric motors.
+Best for: Gamers who want premium all-metal construction and clean cable management at a fixed height.

-5. Secretlab MAGNUS Evo Electric Standing Desk — New for 2026
+5. Secretlab MAGNUS Evo Electric Standing Desk

 Secretlab MAGNUS Evo Electric Standing Desk